sefffal/Octofitter.jl/docs/src/custom-likelihood.md

 # Adding a Custom Likelihood Function

-It's fairly straightforward to add supprot for a new kind of observation to DirectDetections.jl You can also follow the same workflow if you want to handle an existing kind of observation in a new way—say, tweaking a calculation, or using Gaussian processes to better model noise in radial velocity data.
+It's fairly straightforward to add supprot for a new kind of observation to Octofitter.jl You can also follow the same workflow if you want to handle an existing kind of observation in a new way—say, tweaking a calculation, or using Gaussian processes to better model noise in radial velocity data.

-All the existing observation types are listed in  [`src/observations`](https://github.com/sefffal/DirectDetections.jl/tree/main/src/observations) and can be used as examples.
+All the existing observation types are listed in  [`src/observations`](https://github.com/sefffal/Octofitter.jl/tree/main/src/observations) and can be used as examples.

 Note that these examples won't run if you copy and paste them, you'll need to modify them to suite your purposes.